hrissan/protocute/README.md

 	};
 };
 ```

+`std::variant` is generated, plus `enum` mapped to variant index (if identical types are used, you can only set and get by index).

-You see that enum contains field index in std::variant, not field number used as an identifier on wire.
+`Enum` contains field index in `std::variant``, not field number used as an identifier on wire.

 So in your code you can access particular field as
 ```